ArthurGareginyan/my-custom-functions/readme.txt

 }`

-= Q. How much of PHP code (characters) I can enter in the text field? =
+= Q. How much of PHP code (characters) I can enter in the code editor? =
 A. We don't limit the number of characters.

 = Q. On the plugin settings page, an error message appears.
 What could be wrong? =